-Light to dark, yin to yang, night to day – they say opposites attract, and that is at the core of this gorgeous two-tone tote.
-The striking contrast gives the project a modern look with a sleek simplicity that sets off the real leather handles, a focal point of the bag.
+Light to dark, yin to yang, night to day – they say opposites attract – that is at the core of this gorgeous two-tone tote.
+The striking contrast gives the project a modern look with a sleek simplicity to set off the real leather handles, a focal point of the bag.

 A free pattern download is offered below for our clever “wing pockets,” which extend slightly from each side with a pretty vertical crease.
 The unique angles are the perfect juxtaposition to the clean, straight lines of the rest of the bag.

 We love the look a few touches of real leather can give a project.
 For this bag, we focused on the signature wide handles, which are riveted in place.
 There’s also a handy key hook inside the bag on a pretty leather lace.

 We didn’t go hog wild with the leather accents.
 When something is a feature, it should be just that – a spotlight.
 If you use too much, it dilutes the effect.
 The straps are bold and their natural Finish is a stunning texture against both colors of poplin.
 We chose a thicker strapping (3/16”).
 You can often find thinner options (1/8”), which could be a good alternative if you are brand new to riveting.

 That said, as with all sewing techniques that involve the use of a hammer… don’t be afraid!
 We summarize the steps below, and also have a full step-by-step riveting tutorial you can review prior to starting.

 The large front and back pockets are each secured with a heavy duty snap and the top has a magnetic snap closure.

 Our Modern Two Tone Tote finishes at approximately 14” high x 14” wide x 3½” deep.
 The handle loops are formed from 25” lengths so the tote can be carried by Hand or over the shoulder.

 Sewing Tools You Need